 Gord moved his career from Toronto in 1999 and became Manager of Special Operations and later, Director of Operations with York Region EMS.
 In 2006, Gord took his career from York Region to British Columbia and became Director of the Lower Mainland with the British Columbia Ambulance Service (BCAS).
 Gord’s progressive roles and responsibilities included a variety of programs and projects in operations, training, quality assurance, medical oversight programs and the management of many large-scale events.

-In 2009, Gord returned to Toronto Paramedic Services in the role of Commander, Policy and Program Management reporting to the Chief.
+In 2009, Gord returned to Toronto EMS in the role of Commander, Policy and Program Management reporting to the Chief.
 He was re-assigned to the Deputy Chief’s office, Operations in 2010.
 Gord was promoted to the position of Deputy Chief in March 2011 and has since led the Toronto Central Ambulance Communications Centre, Program Development and Service Quality and the Operations program areas.

 A confirmed life-long learner, Gord’s educational background includes Advanced Emergency Medical Assistant certification (Ontario), Advanced Care Paramedic certification (CMA Level 3 – Sunnybrook), ALS Instructor certification (Sunnybrook Hospital), Bachelor of Physical and Health Education (University of Toronto), Bachelor of Health Sciences – Prehospital Care (Charles Sturt University), a Masters Certificate in Municipal Management (York University) and numerous Emergency Management programming from the Justice Institute of British Columbia.